ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The KDC SHOULD make the /ace-group/GROUPNAME resource Observable {{RFC7641}}.
 Thus, upon performing a group rekeying, the KDC can distribute the new group keying material through individual notification responses sent to the target group members that are also observing that resource.

    In case the KDC deletes the group (and thus deletes the /ace-group/GROUPNAME resource), relying on CoAP Observe as discussed above also allows the KDC to send an unsolicited 4.04 (Not Found) response to each observer group member, as a notification of group termination.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 6 ("Group deleted").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 6 ("Group deleted").

 * If a target group member specified a URI in the 'control_uri' parameter of the Join Request upon joining the group (see {{gid-post}}), the KDC can provide that group member with the new group keying material by sending a unicast POST request to that URI.